ICCP/syllabus/README.md

       energy.pdf
       fig2.pdf
 ```
-Please **do not** include binaries or compiled PDFs (we need image PDFs to produce your document, so you should absolutely include them) - we will compile both your program and your report on the HPCC, so please test everything there before submitting.
+Please **do not** include binaries or compiled PDFs (we need image PDFs to produce your document, so you should absolutely include them!)
+We will compile both your program and your report on the HPCC, so please test everything there before submitting.

 ## External links